TigerVNC

 .

-To login with your username and password, replace ExecStart
+To login with a specific username and password, replace ExecStart

 by /usr/bin/x0vncserver -PAMService=login -PlainUsers=${USER} -SecurityTypes=TLSPlain